 - Half SE tax deduction: $5,651.82

 - SE tax dwarfs state tax.
-In North Dakota the federal SE tax is by far the larger number — plan cash flow around the 15.3%.
+In North Dakota the federal SE tax is by far the larger number — plan cash flow around the 15.3 percent.

 - Pay quarterly.
-Split your combined annual tax into four estimated payments to avoid penalties.
+Split your combined annual tax into four estimated payments to avoid underpayment penalties from both the IRS and North Dakota.

 - Wage base caps Social Security.
-The 12.4% Social Security portion stops once earnings pass the annual wage base; Medicare’s 2.9% has no cap.
+The 12.4 percent Social Security portion stops once earnings pass the annual wage base; Medicare’s 2.9 percent has no cap, and high earners also owe an additional 0.9 percent Additional Medicare Tax above a threshold.